Campaign of the Month: July 2020

 |15+||Rank 5 (2 studs, both caste color)|

-“Changing your studs” is a widespread saying indicating a change of career within one’s caste; for example, a star marine who transitioned to a ground-based career would have the star-shaped studs (if he or she was eligible to wear them) changes to simple circles to indicate that he was now a planet-based warrior and has thus “changed his studs.”
+“Changing your studs” is a widespread saying indicating a change of career within one’s caste; for example, a star marine who transitioned to a ground-based career would have the star-shaped studs (if he or she was eligible to wear them) changed to simple circles to indicate that he was now a planet-based warrior and has thus “changed his studs.”
+There is no equivalent saying about changing one’s caste as it simply isn’t done.

 Wearing the color of a greater caste is severely punished and those cast out are stripped of their rank (and tattoo) entirely in an extremely painful process.

-Taareh generally just have a single name that is attached to rank and position, so, for example, you might have ‘Twosret, Shipmaster, Khonsu Frigate’ as how a person identifies themselves.
+Taareh generally just have a single name that is attached to rank and position, so, for example, you might have a frigate-analog ship commander going by ‘Twosret, Shipmaster, Khonsu Warship’ and a wandering adventurer named Baefre, Wayfinder, Moros System.